 Affordability is an important aspect of setting your buying criteria so you are able to run the vehicle.
 This should factor in the running costs over the entire period over which you plan to use the vehicle as well as an expectation of how much it will depreciate (lose value) over this time.
 All of this requires further research, here are the key areas to think about:

-To see an overview of the main risks that a Total Car Check protects against please click here
+See an overview of the main risks that a Total Car Check protects against please click

 Download Total Car Check app from iOS App Store for Apple devices